HLR/DomiKnowS/examples/emr/README.md

 #### Setup

-Follow instructions of the project to have `regr` ready.
+Follow [instructions](../../README.md#prerequirements-and-setups) of the project to have `regr` ready.
 Install all python dependency specified in `requirements.txt` by
 ```bash
 sudo python3 -m pip install -r requirements.txt
 ```
-Use `setup-data.sh` to prepare the data needed by the example.

 ### The example

 The implement of the example is in package `emr`.
+Involved data is included in [`data/EntityMentionRelation`](data/EntityMentionRelation).

 The example can be run by using the following command.
 ```bash
 python3.7 -m emr
 ```

 There are two sub-examples.
 `ner` example concider only one non-composed concept.
 Run it by the following command.
 ```bash
 python3.7 -m emr.ner
 ```

 `ners` example concider multiple non-composed concept.
 They are independent classifiers, sharing the same word embedding.
 Run it by the following command.
 ```bash